Gopal-Dahale/qosf-screening-tasks-cohort-7/README.md

   <img width="500" height="auto" src="https://github.com/Gopal-Dahale/qosf-screening-tasks-cohort-7/blob/main/results/qsvc-ova-trained-runtimes.png">
 </p>

 After training the kernel, the f1 scores have improved and are within 0.95 for layer 2.
 This comes at the cost of runtime.
-With 4 qubits and 2 layers the runtime being the highest 16k seconds i.e ~ 4.5 hrs.
-Although, training improves score, the runtime is not satisfiable with 90 training data points.
+With 4 qubits and 2 layers, the runtime being the highest 16k seconds i.e. ~ 4.5 hrs.
+Although training improves the score, the runtime is not satisfiable with 90 training data points.
 The choice of ansatz should be determined by a balance between the f1 score and runtime

 ## Bonus: Reducing runtime with JAX